symfony/symfony-docs/testing.rst

 PHPUnit documentation: `Writing Tests for PHPUnit`_.

 By convention, the ``tests/`` directory should replicate the directory of your application for unit tests.
-So, if you're testing a class in the ``src/Form/`` directory, put the test in the ``tests/Form/`` directory.
+So, if you are testing a class in the ``src/Form/`` directory, put the test in the ``tests/Form/`` directory.
 Autoloading is automatically enabled via the ``vendor/autoload.php`` file (as configured by default in the ``phpunit.xml.dist`` file).